I Don't Care (2NE1 song): Music and lyrics

-Reception
+Commercial performance

 "I Don't Care" was a commercial success, topping the daily charts in South Korea short after its release.
 It was ranked as the most downloaded track in the second week of July, and was subsequently named the month's best-selling single.
 Additionally, "I Don't Care" achieved first place on various South Korean music programs, including KBS's Music Bank, Mnet's M!
 Countdown, and SBS's Inkigayo.
 The group achieved their first triple crown (or three total wins) with the song on Inkigayo, and further led the Music Bank and M Countdown chart for multiple weeks.

-In November 2009, "I Don't Care" was named music portal Bug's most downloaded song of the year; it led the chart with several of the group’s other songs in the top 100, making 2NE1 the act with the most Bugs top 100 songs in during the course of 2009.
-In January 2010, the song was ranked at number one on the year-end popular chart compiled by Cyworld, thus becoming the third consecutive track by a YG group to rank at the top of the annual chart, with the previous two tracks being "Lies" (2007) and "Haru Haru" (2008) by labelmate Big Bang.
+"I Don't Care" was named by Bugs! as the best-selling single of 2009, leading its year-end chart with four of the group's other songs in the top 100, making 2NE1 the act with the most top 100 songs during the course of 2009.
+It was also 2009's best-selling single on Mnet and Monkey3 and was ranked the most popular song of the year by Cyworld, thus becoming the third consecutive track by a YG group to be named so by the network, with the previous two songs being "Lies" (2007) and "Haru Haru" (2008) by labelmate Big Bang.